OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 ![Schedule building algorithm](schedule.svg)

+{{% alert severity="warning" %}}
+Note that stops do not impact margin repartition.
+For example, the margin **does not need** to be proportionally distributed on each side of `b`.

+The same goes for points with arrival time.
+They impact whether the margin is respected or not, but they do not force the margin to be proportionally distributed on each side of the point.
+{{% /alert %}}

 The final schedule is computed as follows:

  - A **base simulation** is computed, without any time constraint (other than stops).
 It's used to compute provisional margin values.